transifex/txgh/README.md

 tx.config - This is a configuration which maps the source file, languages, and target translation files.
 It is based on this specification: http://docs.transifex.com/client/config/#txconfig

 ---
-There is a check for both V1 and V2 Transifex webhook signatures, but the V1 signature implementation is no logger maintain.
+There is a check for both V1 and V2 Transifex webhook signatures, but the V1 signature implementation is no longer maintained.
 Changes in the webhook response may cause V1 signature calculation to be wrong.
 Make sure you use the latest master that include both checks.

 Getting Help
 ---